People Foundations: Collaborative Networks

 Strong collaborative networks extend beyond architects.
 Connect early with stakeholders outside of architecture—including product leaders, engineering managers, operations, data specialists, and finance personnel.

-You will need their support, insights, and buy-in to create a practice that is integrated rather than isolated.
-The earlier you involve them, the stronger your network will become.
+You will need their support, insight, and buy-in if you want an architecture practice that is integrated rather than isolated.
+The earlier you involve them, the stronger the network becomes.

 Grow from Within